Fredooooooo/Fredooooooo.github.io/_pages/about.md

 My name is You (Fred) Peng.
 I am a passionate PhD student in CSE at the Hong Kong University of Science and Technology (HKUST), supervised by Prof.Binhang Yuan.
 I got my BSc degrees in Data Science as well as Statistics from the University of Toronto (UofT).

 I am skilled in extracting and analyzing data, and I have over two years of experience in machine learning and data science.
 My research interest currently focused on database related LLM Agent and ML system.
+Besides AI and Data, I'm also interested in FinTech and preparing for the CFA Level II exam.

 Education
 ======